Amy Berman, RN, LHD, FAAN

 Senior Program Officer

-Amy Berman is a Senior Program Officer with the John A. Hartford Foundation.
+Amy Berman is a Senior Program Officer with The John A. Hartford Foundation.
 She heads the Foundation’s development and dissemination of innovative, cost-effective Models of Care that improve health outcomes for older adults.
-Among these efforts, Ms. Berman is responsible for the Foundation’s work to advance palliative care led by Diane Meier and the Center to Advance Palliative Care.
-She also directs a number of collaborations with federal partners including the Centers for Medicare and Medicaid Innovation, the Office of the National Coordinator for Health Information Technology, and the Administration for Community Living.
+Among these efforts, Dr. Berman is responsible for the Foundation’s work on Age-Friendly Health Systems, as well as work to advance palliative care.
+She has directed a number of Foundation collaborations with federal partners including the Centers for Medicare and Medicaid Innovation, the Office of the National Coordinator for Health Information Technology, and the Administration for Community Living.

-Ms. Berman has been the recipient numerous honors for her advocacy on behalf of older adults and those facing serious illness.
-She received the Presidential Award from the National Coalition for Cancer Survivorship, the President’s Award from the National League for Nursing for reshaping nursing education, and the Civitas Award from the American Academy of Nursing for her policy and advocacy efforts.
+Dr. Berman has been the recipient of numerous honors for her advocacy on behalf of older adults and those facing serious illness.
+She received the President’s Award from the American Academy of Hospice and Palliative Medicine, the Presidential Award from the National Coalition for Cancer Survivorship, the President’s Award from the National League for Nursing for reshaping nursing education, and the Civitas Award from the American Academy of Nursing for her policy and advocacy efforts.
 The international honor society of nursing, Sigma Theta Tau, established the Amy J. Berman Geriatric Nurse Leadership Award in 2012, which is awarded at their biennial meeting.
-She earned a Bachelor of Science degree in nursing from New York University College of Nursing, a Bachelor of Science degree in health care administration from the University of Massachusetts, Amherst, and a Geriatric Scholar Certificate from the Consortium of New York Geriatric Education Centers.
+She earned a Doctorate of Humane Letters from Quinnipiac University, a Bachelor of Science degree in nursing from New York University College of Nursing, a Bachelor of Science degree in health care administration from the University of Massachusetts, Amherst, and a Geriatric Scholar Certificate from the Consortium of New York Geriatric Education Centers.